garyongguanjie/kaggle_bengali/README.md

 You only need to use **one** split file.
 The rest are just different splits of the same data in case we want to do cross validation.
 Train_full contains unsplit data.

 5split.zip gives data split into 5 chunks.
-Because cannot fit everything into memory when I tested, gives os 22 error.
+Because cannot fit everything into memory when I tested, gives os 22 error apparently this happens on windows and not on colab.
+In colab can just dump everything into memory

 train.csv -> original file